LogtalkDotOrg/logtalk3/manuals/sources/tutorial/attributes.rst

 For this kind of situation, Logtalk enables the programmer to encapsulate the predicates in a *category*, so that they can be used in any object.
 A category is a Logtalk entity, at the same level as objects and protocols.
-It can contain predicates directives and/or definitions.
+It can contain predicate directives and predicate definitions.
 Category predicates can be imported by any object, without code duplication and without resorting to inheritance.

 When defining category predicates, we need to remember that a category can be imported by more than one object.
-Thus, the calls to the built-in methods that handle the private dynamic predicate (such as :ref:`methods_assertz_1` or :ref:`methods_retract_1`) must be made either in the context of *self*, using the *message to self* control
+Thus, calls to the built-in methods that handle the private dynamic predicate (such as :ref:`methods_assertz_1` or :ref:`methods_retract_1`) must be made either in the context of *self*, using the *message to self* control